 The inclusion in EU energy efficiency policy of more complex products, or rather collection of products, such as buildings, requires the transformation of multiple markets at the same time.
 Various and diverse professional groups will have to be involved.
 The importance of functioning property markets (including the renovation cycle, the average time until the next renovation is due) for the final energy consumption of buildings is now increasingly acknowledged.
-The transformation of the EU's building stock towards low-carbon standards is a much more complex (and interesting!) task than transforming equipment markets.
-It will require new forms of co-ordination and governance.19
+The transformation of the 19 Adrien Bullier and others,

+EU's building stock towards low-carbon 'Assessing green value: standards is a much more complex (and interesting!) task than transforming equipment markets.
+It will require new forms of co-ordination and governance.